HabibPayenda/awsomeBooksES6/README.md

 # AwesomeBooks ES6

-This project is about to give us a handle as a student on how to make interactive a web site.
+AwesomeBooks is a small app where we can keep trak of home library, the main features it provides are: - Adding a new book. - Editing a book title. - Removing a book. - Keeping track of the books in the browser local storage.

 ## Built With

-- Html, CSS & JavaScript
+- Html, CSS & JavaScript(Es6)

 ## Getting Started